 What’s something you learned today – in school or outside school?

 Children learn the most from their surroundings especially at younger age.
 What you do is what they will become.
-This is why you should always pay close attention to your actions and be ready to admit faults and mistakes.
+This is why you should always pay close attention to your manners and actions and be ready to admit faults and mistakes.
 Show your child that you care and that you are ready to accept your faults and work on them.

 The result you wish to see in your child comes from the effort you put into yourself on this one.
 Practice fairness, honesty and care for yourself.
 This picture will teach your kid to do the same habits.
 The key to all this is to talk these things through with your child.

 Acknowledging your mistakes, especially those that involve your kid in them, and speak openly about these things.

 The aim is to show your child good manners, humility, and honesty.
 With that they will feel a lot more comforted and encouraged to look to a positive outcome in their problems.